t-mullen/hyperhost/README.md

 **HyperHost** lets you run a virtual Node server in your browser and serve connections via WebRTC.

-Go to https://rationalcoding.github.io/HyperHost/ and drag n' drop the folder of any website containing at least an **index.html**.
+Go to https://rationalcoding.github.io/HyperHost/ and drag n' drop the folder of any *static* website containing at least an **index.html**.
 A link to your hosted site will appear after a few seconds.
 Then, anyone with a WebRTC enabled browser can see it from anywhere.
-That's it.
-No server hosting your files, no charges, just direct hosting.
+It's that easy!

 Your site will be available so long as your browser window is open.
 All resources are served via an encrypted P2P connection.

-##A WebRTC-powered Node server in Your Browser
+## You mentioned Node?
-You can also run a virtual Node server straight in your browser.
+You can also run a virtual Node server within the HyperHost static server.

-Put your server's starting code in a file called **HH-server.js**, then drag n' drop into HyperHost like you would a static site.
+Put your server's starting script in a file called **HH-server.js**, then drag n' drop into HyperHost like you would a static site.
 Put any additional server code in files with the **HH-** extension.
 We can **require** these.
-Put any modules you need to be downloaded from NPM in a file called **package.json**
+Put any modules you need to be downloaded from NPM in a file called **package.json**.
+These will be fetched by Browserify CDN.

-Here is an example HH-server.js
+Example of a **HH-server.js**:
 ```javascript
 var hyperhost = require('hyperhost'); //This module lets us handle P2P connections
 var fs = require('browserify-fs'); //We can require ANY module that can be Browserified